 Williams Digital pianos have crafted a name for themselves in the category of versatile, low-price digital pianos, by offering musicians and music enthusiasts a perfect balance of the look, feel, and sound of an acoustic piano along with the amazing range of features that only a digital piano can offer.
 In this article we’re reviewing the Williams Allegro 2.

 The company has now announce their latest model, Williams Allegro 2 88-key digital piano, which follows closely in the tradition of its predecessor Williams Allegro at a very affordable price of $299.99 only.
-But in its endeavour to sell low-price pianos, has Williams compromised with the features and overall sound quality of Williams Allegro 2?
+But in its endeavor to sell low-price pianos, has Williams compromised with the features and overall sound quality of Williams Allegro 2?
 Let’s find out!

 The new Williams Allegro 2 is a full-sized digital piano, which boasts of an extremely realistic piano feel thanks to its weighted 88-hammer action, full sized keys and yet manages to avoid any compromises being made to its compactness or portability features.
 Being battery powered and highly portable, at a very affordable price, the Williams Allegro 2 becomes a perfect choice for students, small bands, home entertainment, schools and churches.
 Its realistic action and impressive sounds make it an excellent musical instrument to play, irrespective of genres, whether it is classical, pop, rock or jazz music.